dbolser/registry-factory/README.md

 <i>Created with BioRender.com</i>
  </p>

 Additional available options and use cases are described in the following sections.
+See also [examples](examples).

 <!-- ### A basic registry -->
 <details>